Definition of Classified Balance Sheet

 The equation shall also hold true in the case of a classified balance sheet.
 This means that when you add all classifications of assets, it shall be equal to the sum of all classifications of equity and liabilities.
 This is how the balance sheet tallies.

 In a classified balance sheet, financial information is presented in detail.
-The components of assets, liabilities, and equity are broken down into further sub-headings for provided in-depth information to the users.
+The components of assets, liabilities, and equity are broken down into further sub-headings to provide in-depth information to the users.
 The components of assets and liabilities are also classified as current and non-current.
-Larger organizations use a classified balance sheet format as the format provides for detailed information to the users for better decision-making.
+Larger organizations use a classified balance sheet format as the format provides detailed information to the users for better decision-making.

 While in the case of an unclassified balance sheet, no such bifurcation of components is made.
 Thus, all line items are presented without any sub-heading.
 Though it is easier to prepare, it leads to confusion since making decisions from such a balance sheet becomes difficult.
 Smaller organizations usually follow this format.